 What is more, the analysis of the married couples' characters in terms of the Freudian psychoanalytic theory can help a reader to understand the psychological side of human personality and make him/her aware of the unconscious psychological forces underlying people's perverted behaviours and unacceptable actions.
 This also elucidates how the mind, instincts and sexuality work and what fears, traumas and conflicts spouses suffer from, a matter that brings about their marital troubles.
-Additionally, introducing the husband/wife characters as case studies, this research of all of the order of the orde treating people who are emotionally disturbed or psychologically damaged.
+Additionally, introducing the husband/wife characters as case studies, this research illuminates the way for therapists and psychoanalysts and aids them in diagnosing and treating people who are emotionally disturbed or psychologically damaged.
 The value of this study as well lies in giving readers a deep insight into the psychology of human beings, helping them to gain profound knowledge about other people and themselves which would sustain their personal psychological health.